FAIR Standards Guide

 • FAIR provides public resources — this page, the trust center, and verification tools — so buyers can independently confirm standards alignment.

-• If you have concerns about an appraiser's practices, FAIR provides a public complaints pathway.
+• If you have concerns about an appraiser's practices, FAIR provides a public correction and complaints pathway.

 • What does USPAP stand for?
 USPAP stands for Uniform Standards of Professional Appraisal Practice.
-It is the recognized set of ethical and performance standards for professional appraisers in the United States.
+It is the main ethics and performance standards framework for appraisal practice in the United States.

 • Is every appraiser required to be USPAP-compliant?
 Not legally in every case.
-However, USPAP compliance is the generally expected standard for any appraiser whose work will be reviewed by insurers, the IRS, courts, or professional organizations.
-Many states have adopted USPAP into law for certain appraisal categories.
+But standards-based appraisal work is usually expected when a report will be reviewed by insurers, tax advisers, courts, or professional organizations.

 • How often must an appraiser renew their USPAP compliance?
-Appraisers must complete a USPAP course and examination on a regular cycle, typically every two years.
-Professional organizations may have their own recertification schedules that align with or exceed this requirement.
+Many appraisers complete USPAP update education on a regular cycle, and professional organizations may set their own requirements.
+Ask the appraiser for current confirmation.

 • Can I ask an appraiser for proof of USPAP compliance?
 Yes.
 A legitimate appraiser should be able to confirm when they last completed their USPAP course and, if requested, provide their certificate or confirmation of completion.

 • What should I do if an appraiser cannot confirm their USPAP status?
-Treat this as a significant concern.
-An appraiser who cannot confirm their standards compliance is unlikely to produce a report that insurers, CPAs, or courts will accept with confidence.
-Consider sourcing a different appraiser through a directory or professional organization.
+Treat it as a concern, especially for insurance, tax, estate, or legal work.
+Ask follow-up questions or source a different appraiser through a directory or professional organization.

 • Is USPAP the same as being "certified" or "accredited"?
 No. USPAP is the baseline ethics and methodology standard.
 Certifications and accreditations are granted by professional organizations (ASA, AAA, ISA) and typically require USPAP compliance plus additional specialty testing, experience verification, and peer review.

 • How does USPAP affect my appraisal report?
-A USPAP-compliant report includes a clear intended-use statement, property identification, scope of work, methodology disclosure, ethics statement, and a signed certification.
-These elements make the report defensible and acceptable to third-party reviewers.
+A USPAP-aligned report should include intended use, property identification, scope of work, methodology disclosure, assumptions, and certification language.
+Those elements make review easier.